-To use an OPAES2 or OPAES4 option in an nXe amplifier (no DSP), the OPDAC4 must also be ordered and installed by the factory.
-The OPDAC4 is not required on nXp models.
+\To use an OPAES2 or OPAES4 option in an nXe amplifier without DSP, an Ashly OPDAC4 must also be ordered and installed by the factory.
+The OPDAC4 is not required on nXp models since they have DSP installed.

 AES3 Software Control Panel